 EmbeddedFilesViewController, which is part of the default controller group that includes outlines, bookmarks, and annotations.
 The embedded files group is only visible if the document contains embedded files.

 To learn how to add embedded files to your documents, please consult the guide on how to embed and attach files to PDFs.

 You can preview file attachments directly in PSPDFKit.

 You can then open a copy in third-party applications or (on iOS) in Apple’s Files app by using the share action.

 In PDF 1.7, the term PDF Package was created to describe a PDF document that contains a collection dictionary.
 According to the PDF Reference 1.7 (12.3.5 Collections, page 370):

 Beginning with PDF 1.7, PDF documents may specify how a conforming reader’s user interface presents collections of file attachments, where the attachments are related in structure or content.
 Such a presentation is called a portable collection.

 PDF packages have been improved upon to become PDF Portfolios in Acrobat 9.
-In most cases, portfolios use a Flash-based interface which was deprecated in PDF 2.0 and is unsupported.
-Adobe Flash itself does not work on mobile devices and is deprecated as a whole.
+In most cases, portfolios use a Flash-based interface, which was deprecated in PDF 2.0 and is unsupported.
+Adobe Flash no longer works on mobile devices, as Adobe stopped supporting Flash Player on 31 December 2020.